WA9ONY/Arduino-Homework/README.md

 These are homework and notes for [LESSON 1](https://youtu.be/S66Iwhk2V7A?si=Kvs1WDEJrwfAtRaq)

-+ [Presentation PDF](https://github.com/WA9ONY/Arduino-Homework/tree/main/Presentation/) Download the PDF to use the URL links.
++ [Presentation PDF & ODP](https://github.com/WA9ONY/Arduino-Homework/tree/main/Presentation/) Download the PDF to use the URL links.
 + [YouTube homework](https://www.youtube.com/@WA9ONYHomework)